 In 1908, at the age of 88, she was conferred the merit of honor by King Edward.
 In May of 1910, she received a congratulatory message from King George on her 90th birthday.

 Characteristically, she had expressed the desire that her funeral be a quiet and modest affair, despite the public’s desire to honor Nightingale—who tirelessly devoted her life to preventing disease and ensuring safe and compassionate treatment for the poor and the suffering.
 Respecting her last wishes, her relatives turned down a national funeral.
-The “Lady with the Lamp” was laid to rest in a family plot at Westminster Abbey.
+The “Lady with the Lamp” was laid to rest in Hampshire, England.

 The Florence Nightingale Museum, which sits at the site of the original Nightingale Training School for Nurses, houses more than 2,000 artifacts commemorating the life and career of the “Angel of the Crimea.”
 To this day, Florence Nightingale is broadly acknowledged and revered as the pioneer of modern nursing.